bendalab/audioio/README.md

      	 # ... do something with x and rate
 ```

 ### Writing audio data

-Write a numpy array into an audio file:
+Write a 1-D or 2-D numpy array into an audio file:
 ```
 aio.write_audio('audio/file.wav', data, samplerate)
 ```